llealgt/INTEC_MobileFramework/README.md

 INTEC_MobileFramework
 =====================

-APIs and libraries for developing mobile software
+APIs and libraries for developing mobile software with codename one